1984–85 in English football: First Division

-Everton won their first league title for 15 years with four matches to spare, and also won the European Cup Winners' Cup to claim their first ever European trophy, but were denied a treble when they lost to Manchester United in the final of the FA Cup.
-Liverpool endured their first trophyless season for a decade, although they did finish runners-up in the league, reached the FA Cup semi-finals and were on the losing side in the European Cup final - a match marred by a riot before kick-off in which 39 spectators died.
+Everton won their first league title for fifteen years with five matches to spare, and also won the European Cup Winners' Cup to claim their first ever European trophy, but were denied a treble when they lost to Manchester United in the final of the FA Cup.
+Liverpool endured their first trophyless season for a decade, although they did finish runners-up in the league, reached the FA Cup semi-finals and were on the losing side in the European Cup final - a match marred by a riot before kick-off in which 39 spectators died following the collapse of a wall.
 The British government swiftly banned all English clubs from competing in the following season's European competitions, before UEFA placed an indefinite ban on English clubs playing in Europe and ordered Liverpool to serve an extra three years when the ban on other clubs was lifted.

 Tottenham Hotspur enjoyed another good season, topping the First Division over Christmas before finishing third in the final table.
 Southampton continued to compete with the bigger clubs and finished fifth.
 Newly promoted Chelsea, Sheffield Wednesday and Newcastle United enjoyed a strong return to the First Division, finishing sixth, eighth and 14th respectively.

 Stoke City went down in bottom place with one of the worst First Division records ever - a mere three wins from 42 games and 17 points from a possible 126.
 Sunderland, runners-up in the League Cup, had a dismal season in the league and were relegated in second place from bottom.
-Norwich City went down with 49 points (more than any other relegated First Division side) but the blow was cushioned by victory in the League Cup.
+Norwich City went down with 49 points (a record total for a relegated First Division side) but the blow was cushioned by victory in the League Cup.
 QPR, who had finished fifth a year earlier, avoided relegation by one place and one point.
 Player-manager Frank Sibley was dismissed after one season to be replaced by Jim Smith of Oxford United.
 Ipswich Town's decline since the departure of Bobby Robson to the England job three years earlier continued as the Suffolk club finished 17th, with most of Robson's fine team now gone.